The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 The emerging dynamics resulting from the combination of ring monomer and tree node moves in equal proportions ($p_m=0.5 $ in Eq.~\ref{eqn:MCsweep}) are presented in the right column of Fig.~\ref{fig:RAO_BQT_Mix_scaling}.

-Given that the node dynamics is significantly faster than the monomer dynamics in ideal and isolated self-avoiding systems (see Fig.~\ref{fig:OverviewDynamics}), it is unsurprising that the former dominates the combined dynamics entirely, causing the resulting scaling plots to essentially collapse onto those in the central column.
+Given that the node dynamics is significantly faster than the monomer dynamics in ideal and isolated self-avoiding systems (see Fig.~\ref{fig:OverviewDynamics}), it is not surprising that the former dominates the combined dynamics entirely, causing the resulting scaling plots to essentially collapse onto those in the central column.

 It is tempting to draw similar conclusions in the melt case, but with respect to the left column of Fig.~\ref{fig:RAO_BQT_Mix_scaling} and a faster RiAO-like dynamics (bottom row in Fig.~\ref{fig:OverviewDynamics}).
 Yet, the situation is more subtle since the overal dynamics is accelerated with respect to the pure dynamics of either monomer moves or tree node moves.
 The excellent scaling of the data reported in the bottom right panel of Fig.~\ref{fig:RAO_BQT_Mix_scaling} is thus in itself an interesting observation.
-We have tentatively included slopes predicted by the FLG model, but it is difficult to draw any quantiative conclusions at this point.
+In both figures we have tentatively included slopes predicted by the FLG model, but it is difficult to draw any quantiative conclusions at this point.

-\section{Discussion}
+\section{DISCUSSION}

 At this point, we have established a simulation scheme for double-folded ring polymers, which allows us to (i) simultaneously update and trace compatible ring and tree degrees of freedom and (ii) study the emerging dynamics resulting from the combination of different types of local dynamics.
 Our simulations in the context of ideal rings, self-avoiding rings and rings in melts accurately reproduce well-known dynamic properties of three prototypical systems: tightly wrapped rings slithering around fixed trees, rings in an array of obstacles and Brownian motion of trees with quenched connectivity.